richardhsu/richardhsu.github.io/_posts/2014-02-09-netcode-frustrations.markdown

 or complaint that users in Battlefield 4 have are of "netcode".
 What is this "netcode"?
 I had no idea what it was in the beginning.
-At first, I assumed it was just some premium code that users could get and get an advantage in the game because the statements I saw were things like "F*** netcode" or "Wow, you only killed me because of netcode".
+At first, I assumed it was just some premium code that users could get and get an advantage in the game because the statements I saw were things like "F--- netcode" or "Wow, you only killed me because of netcode".
 I later looked it up and all it means is the network programming code in the game that pretty much manages everything!